 EWU Police respond to all reported incidents of violence on campus and intervene as necessary to protect the safety of all persons and property.
-Students Affairs assists EWU Police in responding to safety concerns involving students, address any criminal behavior engaged in by students as appropriate under the student conduct code, and provide students with crime prevention training and materials.
-Human Resources, Rights and Risk assists EWU Police and supervisors in responding to safety concerns in the workplace, facilitate appropriate responses to reported incidents of criminal behavior by employees through professional development, investigation and/or discipline, and ensure all new employees receive crime prevention training and materials as required by policy.
+Student Affairs assists EWU Police in responding to safety concerns involving students, addressing any criminal behavior engaged in by students as appropriate under the student conduct code, and providing students with crime prevention training and materials.
+Human Resources assists EWU Police and supervisors in responding to safety concerns in the workplace, facilitates appropriate responses to reported incidents of criminal behavior by employees through professional development, investigation and/or discipline, and ensures all new employees receive crime prevention training and materials as required by policy.
 Records and Registration ensures each student is provided with campus violence awareness information (including information regarding counseling services) by including such information in annual catalogs and/or quarterly course announcements.